BenjiDayan/pisite/about.markdown

 *Trying on glasses in Taiwan* -->

-I'm from London, where I currently live and work at a startup as an AI engineer.
-Working on the next chapter of life!
+I'm from London, but am currently (summer 2025) based in Berkeley where I'm interning at an AI lab in the university.